-One problem that I run into on a fairly regular basis is that in my work in science education I frequently run into information that makes my work as a climate activist more difficult.
+One problem that I run into on a fairly regular basis is that in my work in science education I frequently come across information that makes my work as a climate activist more difficult.
 There are, of course, the predictable problems of people seizing on the declared uncertainties that exist in every scientific paper, and using them to extend the inaction that has already lasted for over half a century, but that’s not what I’m talking about.

 When you follow the research into what’s happening with our climate, and how the planet’s ecosystems are responding, there’s not much good news.
 I make a point of regularly looking for good news, and while I do find a lot, it’s mostly in the realm of energy technology.